-A dog that is suffering from bloat may show some of the following symptoms about 2 to 6 hours after eating.
+A dog that is suffering from bloat may show some of the following signs and symptoms about 2 to 6 hours after eating.

-The first typical symptom of dog bloat is you will notice that your dog's upper abdominal area has become enlarged and distended (feels like a tight drum).
+The first typical sign of bloat in dogs is you will notice that your dog's upper abdominal area has become enlarged and distended (feels like a tight drum).

 Another typical symptom is retching - your dog tries to vomit but nothing comes up.

 If you notice the following symptoms in your dog, seek immediate medical treatment: